XenonicDev/NetKit/README.md

 ### This utility has been written solely for educational purposes.
 Use of this tool for malicious activities is strictly forbidden.

-This tool is built to operate on Linux.
-Packet socket descriptors for Windows have been removed, and thus support has been dropped.
+This tool is built to operate on Linux and Windows, but should work on any \*nix system that supports POSIX and raw Berkeley sockets.
+[WinPcap](https://www.winpcap.org/) is required for usage on Windows due to the removal of userspace raw sockets.